-Proof: First we note the following claim.
-Suppose that α is both a filtered schedule and a generic schedule.
-Suppose that s_F is the (uniquely defined) state of the filtered controller after α and s_G is the (uniquely defined) state of the generic controller after α .
-Then s_G is the same as s_F except for the omission of the history component.
-The truth of this claim is easily seen by induction on the length of α .
+Proof: First we note that if α is both a filtered schedule and a generic schedule, if s_F is the (uniquely defined) state of the filtered controller after α and s_G is the (uniquely defined) state of the generic schedule after α , then s_G is the same as s_F except for the omission of the history component.
+This is easily seen by induction on the length of α .

 Now we show the result by induction on the length of filtered schedules.
 The basis, length 0, is trivial.
 Let $\alpha = \alpha' \pi$ be a filtered schedule of length at least 1, where π is a single operation.
 If π is an output of a transaction or generic object P, then $\alpha|P$ is a schedule of P, and so the inductive hypothesis and Lemma 1 imply that α is a generic schedule.
 So assume that π is an output of the filtered controller.
 Let s_F be the state of the filtered controller after α' , and let s_G be the state of the generic controller after α' .
 By the inductive hypothesis and the claim above, s_G is the same as s_F except for the deletion of the history component.
 Since π is enabled in s_F for the filtered controller, it is also enabled in s_G for the generic controller.
 Thus, α is a schedule of the generic controller, and hence, by Lemma 1, is a generic schedule.